EliahKagan/practice/README.md

 written by me when I believe it is clearly fair use.
 See [`FAIR-USE.md`](FAIR-USE.md) for details.

+## Major directories

+A few of the directories here have substantial code, corresponding to numerous practice exercise solutions, while others have just a few.

+The directories of greatest interest are currently `leetcode`, `hackerrank`, and `advent-of-code`.

 ## Older Practice Solutions

 My solutions from before then are not as well organized, but they are available